rahulhaque/laravel-filepond/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)
 [![Total Downloads](https://img.shields.io/packagist/dt/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)

 A straight forward backend support for Laravel application to work with [FilePond](https://pqina.nl/filepond/) file upload javascript library.
 This package keeps tracks of all the uploaded files and provides an easier interface for the user to interact with the files.
+It currently features -

+- Single and multiple file uploads.
+- Third party storage support.
-Supports both single and multiple file uploads.
-Has options for global server side validation for temporary files along with controller level validation before movine the files to final location.
-It also comes with an artisan command to clean up temporary files after they have expired.
+- Global server side validation for temporary files.
+- Controller level validation before moving the files to permanent location (Local storage only).
+- Artisan command to clean up temporary files after they have expired.

+**Attention:** People who are already using version less than < 1.3.7 are requested to update the `./config/filepond.php` file when upgrading as the newer version contains significant changes.

 ## Installation